-One major decision to make when choosing a treatment center is whether to look for one close to home or travel to a different area.
-There are valid reasons for both.
-Which one is right for you depends largely on your own situation and priorities.
-Here are some questions that can help you decide whether traveling for addiction or mental health treatment is a good idea for you.
+One major decision to make when choosing a treatment center is whether to look for one close to home or travel for rehab to a different area.
+You may be asking yourself, “should I travel for addiction treatment?”
+There are valid reasons for traveling for rehab, as well as staying close to home.
+The treatment options that are right for you depend largely on your own situation and priorities.
+Here are some questions that can help you decide whether traveling for addiction or mental health treatment is a good idea for you

 Can you take time out from your life?

-If you plan to commit to an inpatient program, it’s absolutely necessary to be able to step away from your regular life for a while.
+If you plan to commit to an inpatient programme, it’s absolutely necessary to be able to step away from your regular life for a while.
 That means being able to take time away from work, school, family, or other obligations.
-If you are struggling with addiction or mental illness, prioritizing recovery is the best thing you can do for both yourself and your family, but for some people, putting their responsibilities on hold is just not possible.
-Single parents, people working for an hourly wage, and students who need to meet scholarship obligations are common examples of people who don’t have the luxury of focusing entirely on recovery.
-For people in those types of situations, an intensive outpatient program near home is often a better choice.
-It allows them to juggle their other priorities while addressing their mental health issue or addiction.
+If you are struggling with addiction to drugs or alcohol, or mental illness, prioritising recovery is the best thing you can do for both yourself and your family, but for some people, putting their responsibilities on hold is just not possible.
+Single parents, people working for an hourly wage, and students who need to meet scholarship obligations are common examples of people who don’t have the luxury of focusing entirely on recovery by traveling for rehab.
+For people in those types of situations asking themselves “should I travel for addiction treatment?”, an intensive outpatient program at a local rehab near home is often a better choice.
+It allows them to juggle their other priorities while addressing their mental health issues or addiction.